Carta Email Letter Builder Redesign

 The Import Content Element replaced the old Import Feed functionality.
 While the previous version was powerful, it was difficult to use and required developer help.
 The new element allows users to import article collections from our newsroom tools or standalone articles directly into the newsletter, giving newsroom teams more independence and control over their content.

-• More intuitive targeting and content import functionality
+• Lower error risk with simplified targeting and content import features

 Want to see Rosie cronch on carrots?